 Alarmingly, young women are even more likely to believe men are justified to beat their wife.
-Interestingly, men are much less likely to believe wife-beating can be justified.3
+Interestingly, men are much less likely to believe wife-beating can be justified.49

 Legal and data collection barriers

 The illegal nature of sex work and homosexuality presents huge barriers for these populations in accessing HIV services to take care of their health.
-It also means that the country is unware of the demographics of people living with HIV, meaning targeted prevention, testing and treatment services are impossible.
-This allows HIV to continue as a public health issue when people who are living with HIV cannot access treatment to prevent onwards transmission.
+It also means that the country is unaware of the demographics of people living with HIV, meaning targeted prevention, testing and treatment services are impossible.
+If people who are living with HIV cannot access treatment to prevent onwards transmission, this allows HIV to continue as a public health issue.

 Stigma and discrimination

-Although people showed more accepting attitudes towards family members with HIV in the DHS 2010-11, they continued to show discriminatory attitudes towards shopkeepers or teachers who had HIV.3
+Findings on stigma and discrimination from ZDHS 2015 are yet to be published.
+ZDHS 2010-11 found that, although people showed more accepting attitudes towards family members with HIV, they continued to show discriminatory attitudes towards shopkeepers or teachers who had HIV.51

-However, 95% of respondents were willing to care for a family member with HIV, suggesting that personal beliefs about HIV may differ to beliefs expressed in society outside of the home.
-This reflected in the fact that only half of people said they would tell other people about a family member with HIV.3
+But 95% of respondents were willing to care for a family member with HIV, suggesting that personal beliefs about HIV may differ to beliefs expressed in society outside of the home.
+This is reflected in the fact that only half of people said they would tell other people about a family member with HIV.53

 HIV and AIDS funding in Zimbabwe

-The Zimbabwean government collects an AIDS levy, which is made up of 3% payee and corporate tax which contributes considerably to the domestic share of funding for the national HIV response.2
+The Zimbabwean government collects an AIDS levy, which is made up of 3% payee and corporate tax which contributes considerably to the domestic share of funding for the national HIV response.54

 The future of HIV and AIDS in Zimbabwe